 Details on NeoLife and Weight Loss

-Although protein shakes and detoxifying products are popular as weight loss products, science suggests that they aren’t as effective as NeoLife would have you believe.
+Although protein shakes and detoxifying supplements are popular as weight loss products, science suggests that they aren’t as effective as NeoLife would have you believe.
 Using a protein drink as a meal replacement may result in temporary weight loss, but let’s take a closer look at the research into the two main weight-loss products from the company.

 How to Use

 How you use NeoLife’s products depends on the product you are using.

 They provide instructions for each supplement on their website.
 For example, the instructions for NeoLife Shakes say to mix two scoops of the powder with 8 ounces of cold water.

 Where to Buy

 Where You Can Buy NeoLife

 NeoLife products are not available from retail stores, but you can purchase them directly from the NeoLife website.
 Some of their products are also available on Amazon.
 You also have the option of buying products through a promoter.